 Delivery - epidural; Labor - epidural

 Hawkins JL, Bucklin BA.
 Obstetric anesthesia.
-In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
-Obstetrics: Normal and Problem Pregnancies.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2017:chap 16.
+In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
+Gabbe's Obstetrics: Normal and Problem Pregnancies.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 16.

-Nathan N, Wong CA. Spinal, epidural, and caudal anesthesia: Anatomy, Physiology, and Technique.
+Nathan N, Wong CA. Spinal, epidural, and caudal anesthesia: anatomy, physiology, and technique.
 In: Chestnut DH, Wong CA, Tsen LC, et al, eds.
 Chestnut's Obstetric Anesthesia: Principles and Practice.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 12.
+6th ed.
+Philadelphia, PA: Elsevier; 2020:chap 12.